 Venice’s cultural heritage is a source of endless fascination, but you should also allow time just to wander – the anonymous parts of the city reveal as much of the city’s essence as the highlighted attractions.
 And equally indispensable for a full understanding of Venice’s way of life and development are expeditions to the outer islands of the lagoon.

-Tourism is far from being the only strand to the economy of the Veneto, the surrounding region of which Venice is capital.
+Tourism is far from being the only strand to the economy of the Veneto, the surrounding region of which Venice is the capital.
 The rich, flat land around the Po supports some of Italy’s most productive farms and vineyards, and industrial development around the main towns rivals even the better-known areas around Milan, making the region one of the richest in Europe.
 At Marghera, just over the lagoon from Venice, the Veneto has the largest industrial complex in the country, albeit one that is now in decline.
-Padua and Verona are the main tourist attractions after Venice, thanks to their masterpieces by Giotto, Donatello and Mantegna.
+Padua and Verona are the main tourist attractions after Venice, thanks mainly to the former’s masterpieces by Giotto, and the latter’s gorgeous medieval centro storico.
 None of the other towns of the Veneto can match the cultural wealth of these two, but there are nonetheless plenty of places that justify a detour – the Palladian city of Vicenza, for instance, the fortified settlements of Castelfranco and Cittadella, and the idyllic upland town of Asolo.

 For outdoor types, the interesting terrain lies in the northern part of the Veneto, where the wooded slopes of the foothills soon give way to the savage precipices of the eastern Dolomites.
 Because most of the high peaks of the Dolomites lie within Trentino-Alto Adige, and the eastern Dolomites are most easily explored as part of a tour of the range as a whole, the area of the Veneto north of Belluno is covered under Trentino-Alto Adige.
 Similarly, the eastern shore of Lake Garda is covered as part of the Lombardy and the lakes.